fimbullinter/wotan/README.md

 ## Configuration

-Wotan is configured with a YAML, JSON5 or JSON file called `.wotanrc.yaml`, `.wotanrc.json5` or `.wotanrc.json`.
+Wotan is configured with a YAML, JSON5 or JSON file named `.wotanrc.yaml`, `.wotanrc.json5` or `.wotanrc.json`.
 By default the configuration file from the closes parent folder is used to lint each file.

 You can use different configurations for different directories.
 Consider the following setup: